metacommunities/metacommunities/publications/sss_dec2015/log.md

     - but I did bring it in -- word count at 6.5k;
     - did a lot of fixing of numbers --- making sure that 29 million is the main number ...

+## Mon Mar  7 09:29:06 UTC 2016
+    - want to draft the conclusion now, even though I haven't quite finished the section on configurative numbers.
+    - for the conclusion, can bring in some stuff from older draft, but will also need to add the configurative argument -- that sts numericality does two things; it keeps both sides of the split that Badiou makes in play.
+    - so I brought in the conclusion from material cultures paper, but I don't think it is quite right.

 ## TODO
     - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
     - *DONE* add all to zotero and set up bib files